tamari92/kf2-tournament/scoring.md

 **Score Bonuses are only obtainable by completing the match with a VICTORY**.
 In other words, **the Boss must be killed to secure the Bonus Points.** A full team wipe will result in loss of all Bonus points, leaving only the CS to be factored into the total score.

 ### Health Bonus
-**Health Bonus** (HB) represents how *healthy* the squad is.
+**Health Bonus** (HB) rewards the squad for *remaining healthy*.

 It is a pool of bonus points that starts off at a large value and bleeds off as members of the team die.

 The default HB for matches in this tournament is **600 Points.** Each time a squad member dies, the team loses **100 Points** from their HB pool.